Bionic535/NewsBuddy/README.md

 Press Ctrl/Command+Shift+s to summarize an article you have open

 In order for the app to pick up the article you wish to be summarized please click on the open tab before running the shortcut, This works 100% with chrome and chromium based browsers.

+## Uninstall

+When uninstalling please delete the NewsBuddy folder in AppData/Roaming, this is used to store your api key locally, I am working to allow the program to delete that folder when uninstalled